 The fourth and fifth generations of the founding family currently operate Columbia Restaurant, a Cuban eatery with traditional Spanish food located in Tampa since 1905.
 Founded by Casimiro Hernandez Sr., a Cuban immigrant, the restaurant has since expanded to seven locations within Florida.
 Serving Cuban coffee and sandwiches since its early days, the menu today also includes devil crab croquettes, paella, and a flan with a recipe dating back to 1935.

 Georgia: The Plaza Restaurant & Oyster Bar (Thomasville)

 The Plaza Restaurant & Oyster Bar has been serving the city of Thomasville, with a population of just under 19,000, since 1916.
-Because the restaurant gone through many different owners of Greek heritage, the menu has a strong Greek influence, but Italian and southern food are also staples.
+Because the restaurant has gone through many different owners of Greek heritage, the menu has a strong Greek influence, but Italian and Southern food are also staples.

 My Two Cent S./Yelp

 This 100-year-old hotel restaurant is known for the family-style pork chops it has served since its establishment in 1917.
-Long before Hawaii gained statehood, the Manago Hotel restaurant was a local favorite and in past decades, its popularity has increased with tourists both from the mainland and from other countries.
+Long before Hawaii gained statehood, the Manago Hotel restaurant was a local favorite, and in recent decades its popularity has increased with tourists both from the mainland and from other countries.